-In Active/Passive type disk arrays, a disk can be bound to one particular controller on the disk array or owned by a controller.
+In active/passive disk arrays, a disk can be bound to one particular controller on the disk array or owned by a controller.
 The disk can then be accessed using the path through this particular controller.
-See "path" and "secondary path."
+Also see path and secondary path.